MuteJester/Simple_Image_Processing_Library/README.md

 `void Detect_Faces();`

-Method scans images pixel and try to detect and mark faces with a red square if #define FaceDebug is defined then it will also mark and print in console all the verification steps taken when the algorithm tries to recognize if it is looking at a face or not. the algorithm uses real time data without comparing to eigenface or templates from memory nor any kind
+Method scans image pixels and tries to detect and mark faces with a red square if #define FaceDebug is defined then it will also mark and print in console all the verification steps taken when the algorithm tries to recognize if it is looking at a face or not. the algorithm uses real time data without comparing to eigenface or templates from memory nor any kind